henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

   ))
 ```

-If you haven't used signal functions before, it's well worth a read of the hefty docstring on 'reg-sub'
+If you haven't used signal functions before, it's well worth a read of the [hefty docstring](https://github.com/day8/re-frame/blob/2965ffeda9b8f3b687e2c3e0ba9a62e7fe64c0bb/src/re_frame/core.cljc#L201)
 to understand them.
-The todo-list app demostrates this in action.
+The todo-list app demonstrates this in action.

-So... we can read and write data and the Re-frame 'app-db' is nowhere in sight.
+So... we can read and write data, and the Re-frame 'app-db' is nowhere in sight.
 I haven't got
 anything against the app-db - but I don't want to stuff in there unnecessarily - because for any
 data in there, you have to understand what effects put it there, how it's lifecycle is managed and so on.
 I might write more about this in a later post.

-Firebase stores the data in the cloud and keeps a local copy of that sync'ed in the browser's store in
+Firebase stores the data in the cloud and keeps a local copy of that sync'ed in the [browser's store](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Client-side_storage) in
 case the connection drops.
 Re-frame handles doing minimal computation work, de-duping subscriptions etc.
 So... let's just lean on all that awesome machinery!